celsiusnarhwal/foxy/README.md

 ## Usage

-Using the faculties provided by your package manager, add `https://foxy.celsiusnarhwal.dev/simple` as a package index.
+Using the faculties provided by your favorite Python package manager, add `https://foxy.celsiusnarhwal.dev/simple` as a package index.
 For credentials, the username can be whatever you want, and the password must be your Font Awesome package manager token.

 Here's an example using [Poetry](https://python-poetry.org/):